 Root Words

 At the heart of many words lies the root word, which carries the primary meaning.
-The root word is the base upon which prefixes and suffixes are added to modify its meaning.
+Which means the root word is the base upon which prefixes and suffixes are added to modify its meaning.
 Recognizing root words is essential as it provides a foundation for understanding related words.

 Examples: